2020 Undergraduate Radiology Day: Monday 8 June, 09:00 - 16:30

 - An opportunity to network with your peers

-- Listen to talks from medical imaging consultants and a radiology trainee
+- Listen to talks from medical imaging consultants, radiology trainees and medical students with an interest in radiology

-- Enhance your CV by evidencing commitment to radiology
+- Enhance your CV by evidencing your commitment to radiology

 - Receive an attendance certificate